dotnet/docs-maui/docs/migration/native-essentials.md

 ## Add using directives

-.NET MAUI projects make use of implicit `global using` directives that enable you to remove `using` directives for the `Xamarin.Essentials` namespace, without having to replace them with the equivalent .NET MAUI namespaces.
-However, the implicit `global using` directives for .NET for iOS and .NET for Android don't include the namespaces for the Xamarin.Essentials functionality.
-Therefore, `using` directives for the `Xamarin.Essentials` namespace should be replaced with `using` directives for the namespace the functionality is now in:
+The implicit `global using` directives for .NET for iOS and .NET for Android don't include the namespaces for .NET MAUIs native device functionality.
+Therefore, `using` directives for the `Xamarin.Essentials` namespace should be replaced with `using` directives for the namespace that contains the required functionality:

 | Namespace | Purpose |
 | --------- | ------- |